AVEVA/CONNECT-data-services-developer-docs/content/analytics/data-views/data-views-create-and-configure.md

 ### Prerequisites

-- To create a fully functioning data view, your instance of OCS must include [streams](xref:ccStreams) or [assets](xref:ccAssets) to include in the data view.
+- To create a fully functioning data view, your instance of OSIsoft Cloud Services (OCS) must include [streams](xref:ccStreams) or [assets](xref:ccAssets) to include in the data view.

 - If you want to include streams from a community within your data view, you must be a member of that community.